FernandoLpz0911/FernandoLpz0911/README.md

 ---

 ### What I'm Working On
-- **NASA Lunabotics Team**: I'm on the Control Systems team, using C++ and ROS to help design a lunar robot for the Artemis Mission.
 - **Smart Notes App**: A cross-platform app I'm building that handles 20,000+ daily edits.
 I worked on the C++ logic to make sure data syncs perfectly with Firebase.
 - **Mentorship**: I help mentor students through the *Women in Computer Science* program, teaching them how to build and deploy their own websites.